hastiranjkesh/Swift-Classes-vs-Structs/README.md

 Classes will not create a default initializer for you like structures do.
 So you have to create one yourself.
 Both employee3 and employee4 point to the same object in memory.

+“ We’re often dealing with objects that need an explicit lifecycle (reference types): they’re initialized, changed, and destroyed.
+For example, a file handle has a clear lifecycle: it’s opened, actions are performed on it, and then we need to close it. "
+" In all software, there are many objects that have a lifecycle — file handles, notification centers, networking interfaces, database connections, and view controllers are some examples.
+When comparing these types, we don’t compare their properties, but instead compare their memory addresses.”

+“Other types (value types) don’t need to have a lifecycle.
+For example, a URL is created and then never changed.
+More importantly, it doesn’t need to perform any action when it’s destroyed (in contrast to the file handle, which needs to be closed).
+When we compare two URL variables, we don’t care whether they point to the same address in memory”

+Excerpt From: Chris Eidhof.
+“Advanced Swift.”
+Apple Books.

+Structs have a single owner.
+For instance, if we pass a struct variable to a function, that function receives a copy of the struct, and it can only change its own copy.
+Contrast this with the way objects work: they get passed by reference and can have many owners.

 **Mutating Functions:**
 Instances of classes are mutable objects and can change whereas instances of structures are immutable values and they can not change.
 If you are making a method inside a struct that modifies that struct you have to mark it as mutating.